jdrydn/kenthack.github.io/spec.md

 Employers (especially employers for startups and other small businesses) love seeing code examples on the web.
 Imagine what they think when they see something like this in a CV:

-> I attended **Kenthack**, a hackathon based at my university, where I made FindMe, a people tracking app for Androids.
+> I attended **kenthack**, a hackathon based at my university, where I made FindMe, a people tracking app for Androids.
 Published to GitHub after the event.
 > http://github.com/kenthack/2012-FindMe

-Repository names should follow a "{Year}-{Name}" structure (`kenthack/2012-myamazingproject`), and we add people's GitHub accounts to teams on the Kenthack page, and then link teams to each repository so they can push and pull code `:)`.
+Repository names should follow a "{Year}-{Name}" structure (`kenthack/2012-myamazingproject`), and we add people's GitHub accounts to teams on the **kenthack** page, and then link teams to each repository so they can push and pull code `:)`.

 <!--
 Will need to create an admin / helper team, and add that team to all repos so helpers can push and pull code to help people :)